TeMeta/dataset-parquet/README.md

 CDISC Maxi: full ODMv1 or ODMv2 dataset specification including VLM (`odm:ItemRef`, `odm:WhereClauseDef`, Biomedical Concepts) and Methods (`odm:MethodDef`) that gets submitted as Define-XML, JSON, RDF, or XLSX.

-### Metadata header pointing to Parquet or vice versa
+### Metadata header pointing to Parquet
-If Parquet metadata includes a reference to specification URL, parquet file can include this and be self-descriptive.
+Parquet metadata does not include an explicit link to specification.

-If not, a change is needed to Dataset-JSON to allow a URL to Parquet file as an alternative to the `ItemData` list of lists
+A change is needed to Dataset-JSON to allow a explicit URL to Parquet file as an alternative to the `ItemData` list of lists.

+This approach changes the idea of Dataset-JSON from a data storage format to more of a pure manifest or data contract.

 # Parquet metadata
 Using Arrow as a handling medium adds schema support to Parquet